bitwarden/help/_articles/importing/import-from-1password.md

 {% note %}
 This set of instructions is only for:

-- 1Password 4 users on macOS and Windows
+- 1Password 4 users on macOS and Windows (only the .agilekeychain format is supported for Windows users)
 - 1Password 6 users on macOS

 These instructions may vary slightly for macOS users.